San Francisco tenants get 6-figure buyout to leave luxe unit

 In this case, relocation costs did not apply; the landlord and renters reached a voluntary agreement for them to leave.

-Steven Adair MacDonald, the lawyer who represents the couple, said reaction has been divided to a six-figure buyout that's enough to purchase a home in most parts of the country.
+Steven Adair MacDonald, the lawyer who represents the couple, said reaction has been divided to a six-figure buyout that is enough to purchase a home in most parts of the country.

 “Landlord attorneys think it’s an outrage, and on the tenant side, everybody’s excited, they think it’s great,” he said.
 But MacDonald thinks the landlord is the winner, as he will be able to rent the apartment for $25,000 a month and recoup the buyout amount in just over three years.